omarkmu/krdict.py/docs/examples.md

 Displays the results of a view query obtained by scraping for the word 단풍나무 using the scraper's [`view`](scraper.md#view) function.

-The scraper returns extended view queries that contain pronunciation URLs, multimedia URLs, and extended information about 한자 such as readings, stroke count, and radicals.
+The scraper returns results that contain pronunciation URLs, multimedia URLs, and extended information about 한자 such as readings, stroke count, and radicals.

 ```python